|The sweater above came from a Herm native, another of the Channel Islands.|

 The details are specific and symbolic.
 Quoting www.theislandwiki.org: a rib at the top of the sleeve represents a sailing ship’s rope ladder; a raised shoulder seam represents a rope; and the garter stitch panel represents waves breaking on the shore.

 It was Lord Admiral Nelson who suggested that the Guernsey be worn by the Royal Navy, and ordered them to be dyed Navy Blue from their original Natural.

 This is a unisex item.
-Back in the 80's one Maine coast resident was regularly seen in one of his many Guernsey sweaters with khaki shorts on those chilly summer mornings on the Maine coast.
+Back in the 80's one Maine coast non-profit director was regularly seen in one of his many Guernsey sweaters with khaki shorts on those chilly summer mornings on the Maine coast.

 - Le Tricoteur <http://guernseyjumpers.com/>

 The sweaters had recently been shipped to Royal Male in a potato sack, always a good sign.

 |They last seemingly forever.
 This one is over twenty five years old.
 Etienne wears his father's of thirty years ago.|